Below please find the most frequently asked questions about company presentations.

 Q: What is a Company Presentation?

-A: Company Presentations at the BIO Investor Forum are PowerPoint presentations given by senior-level executives.
-They showcase a company’s pipeline, R&D activities, business objectives and investment goals.
-They range from 13 minutes to 25 minutes, depending on the type of company presenting.
+A: Company Presentations at the BIO CEO & Investor Conference are PowerPoint presentations given by senior-level executives.
+They showcase a company's pipeline, R&D activities, business objectives and investment goals.
+They range from 15 minutes to 25 minutes, depending on the ownership of company presenting.

 Q: Why do companies present?